emilpriver/go-hugo-portfolio/content/blog/rust/memory-management.md

 ```

-The reason behind this rule is to prevent Rust from deallocating memory while the `highest_value` function exists.
-If we try to access that memory later on in the `println!()` macro, the program will crash because it is attempting to access a deallocated memory slot.
+The reason why it’s not compiling is due to that the code violates the rules of lifetimes.

 ## Lifetime

-Let's dive into the topic of memory management, specifically lifetimes, in Rust.
-Lifetimes in Rust are like superheroes that prevent the premature deallocation of memory slots that are still needed within your code.
+Let's explore the fascinating world of memory management, particularly lifetimes.
+Lifetimes in Rust are akin to superheroes that protect against the premature deallocation of memory slots that are still required within your code.
+The objective of a lifetime is for Rust to guarantee that each borrow that takes place is a valid borrow, ensuring it doesn't point to deallocated memory.

 ```rust
 fn highest_value<'a>(variable1: &'a i64, variable2: &'a i64) -> &'a i64 {